ahadh762/Wheel-Of-Fortune-Assessment/WOF-Game-Rules.md

 * Final round starts with letters R-S-T-L-N-E revealed
 * In the final round, the player can pick 3 more consonants and 1 more vowel
 * Timer of 10 seconds for the player to guess that answer
-* If they get the final answer, show them the cash prize that they won
+* If they guess the final answer correctly, show them the cash prize that they won
-* Show player’s total earnings after game is over
+* Show the player’s total earnings after game is over

 <br />